lucychambers/techtohuman/_posts/articles/2016-10-8-5_in_5_product_management.md

 In a highly oversimplified form, the difference between the two is as follows:

-* *A product manager* is the translation layer between a team of developers and stakeholders.
+* *A product manager* is the translation layer between a team of developers and stakeholders<text>*</text>.
 They define criteria for *what* needs to be built and *why*.
 * *A project manager* defines the *how* and *when*: e.g. how much money can be spent, when certain things need to be delivered and often staffing.

+<small>* Stakeholders in my case are often external clients, but can also be managers and other internal "clients" at the organisation. </small>

 ## How I like to think of my job: